roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  Cori thought about Club Cori at home and how similar it was to this.
 And wondered if she'd be dancing like that for Ty and Harris tonight.
 She watched the girl closely, admiring her ability, trying to pick up some new moves.

  The guys pulled together two small tables in one of the dark recesses of the club.
 They all filled their plates with the pedestrian offering of chicken strips, pasta, grilled chicken and vegetables that populated the buffet.
 Gourmet dining it wasn't, but Cori knew they weren't here for the food.
 This was one place they could bring her and keep her naked.
 They could probably get away with touching her, playing with her, might even make her dance.
 She ate quickly, certain that once whatever game they had in mind started, she wouldn't get another chance to eat.
-Report_Story #5